astronomer/docs/astro/configure-idp.md

 To manage Organization users after you have configured SSO, see [Manage Astro users](add-user.md).

+In addition to SSO authorization, there are 3 ways that users can to authenticate to Astro:

+- Basic authentication (username and password)
+- Google social login
+- GitHub social login

+To limit users to only a subset of these options, see [Restrict authentication options](#restrict-authentication-options)

-## SSO authorization identity providers
+## Supported SSO identity providers

-Single Sign On (SSO) authorization allows users to log in using their company credentials, managed via an identity provider (IdP).
+Single Sign On (SSO) authorization allows users to log in using their company credentials, managed through an IdP.
 This provides a streamlined login experience for your Astro users, as they are able to leverage the same credentials across multiple applications.
 In addition, this provides improved security and control for organizations to manage access from a single source.
 Astro supports integrations with the following IdPs:

 - [Azure Active Directory (AD)](https://azure.microsoft.com/en-us/services/active-directory/)
 - [Okta](https://www.okta.com/)